-Progress monitoring takes place every 90 days.
-The average length of stay is six months.
-Pre and post tests are given to determine the growth students make while they are with us.
 The two assessments we depend on most for pre- and post-results are Edmentum Exact Path Diagnostics and the Winsor Learning Reading Placement assessments in reading and spelling.
 The Woodcock Johnson IV, the WRAT5, and the CTOPP are used to identify youth who might benefit by being placed in a critical reading class.
-Monitoring is done by DYS central office administrators on staff in the education department.